kesbuddy/EmployeeManagement/README.md

 2) Employee.java - for creating instances(objects)
 3) EmployeeDao - where all the connections of DB happens
 4) DB.java - JDBC Connectivity details
-5) Query.java - write queries which are going to execute